JerrysIRL/SpaceShooterAssignment/README.md

 ECS enabled me to have **2400%** increase in enemies with same FPS.

-I have tried to utilized most of the features that ECS has to offer which to squeeze out the most perfomance out of the PC.
+I have tried to utilized most of the features that ECS has to offer which to squeeze out the most perfomance out of the CPU.

 ### Efficient use of computer hardware